Finding Lost Pet

 As the pet owning culture grows in Korea, more and more services are available to pet owners, including systems for finding lost pets (primarily cats and dogs).

-If your pet is lost, you have a number of options available to you.
+If your pet is lost, you have a number of options available to you. replica time

 1. You can post flyers with your pet's photo and your contact details around your neighbourhood.
 You might find it helpful to put the phone number of a Korean-speaking friend or colleague, if you don't speak the language yourself.